-In the 2nd year of Media Design study students complete courses as listed below, a total of 120 points:
+In the 2nd year of Media Design study students complete courses as listed below, to a total of 120 points:

 - Three 200-level MDDN courses

 - CCDN 271

-- Elective courses or courses for a minor (40 points)
+- Elective courses or courses for a specialisation (40 points)

-In the 3rd year of Media Design study students complete courses as listed below, a total of 120 points:
+In the 3rd year of Media Design study students complete courses as listed below, to a total of 120 points:

 - Three 300-level MDDN courses

-- Elective courses or courses to complete a minor (40 points)
+- Elective courses or courses to complete a specialisation (40 points)

 Media Design elective course requirements

-When selecting your electives in Part 1 and 2 you need to plan your programme to ensre your BDI includes:
+When selecting your electives in Part 1 and 2 you need to plan your programme to ensure your BDI includes:

 - at least 240 points from the BDI schedule

 - at least 200 points at 200 or 300-level

-You can also choose to use your elective courses to satisfy the requirements of a minor subject.
+You can also choose to use your elective courses to satisfy the requirements of a specialisation

 Minors for students majoring in Media Design

 The BDI allows an optional minor to be taken alongside the Media Design major.
 A minor can be another subject offered within the BDI programme, or can be a subject offered by another Faculty or School within the University.

 A minor requires 60 points at 200- and 300-level, including at least 15 points at 300-level.
 You need to plan ahead to ensure that you do any prerequisite 100-level courses as your first year electives.